 "I wouldn't be who I am today without my experience with the Organic Prayer Program.
 That year of prayer, work, study, and rest provided opportunities to grow deeper in my faith and discern how I was being called to serve God, my fellow humans, and all of creation.
 The rhythms of Benedictine life and the witness of the Community of St. Mary continue to shape my ministry and relationship with God."

-The Community of St. Mary invites young people to experience a year alongside the Community, rooted in S.O.I.L (Sacramental, Organic, Intentional Living), sharing the rhythm and routine of daily prayer, working in the Convent and the garden, and representing the Community in the surrounding community as well as the world at large.
+The Sisters of St. Mary invites young people to experience a year alongside the Community, rooted in S.O.I.L (Sacramental, Organic, Intentional Living), sharing the rhythm and routine of daily prayer, working in the Convent and the garden, and representing the Community in the surrounding area as well as the world at large.

-Our interns engage in a life structured by Benedictine values which includes time for prayer, work, study, rest and exercise; and is rooted in an intentional community that seeks to live in harmony with the natural world and the greater Sewanee community.
+Our interns engage in a life structured by Benedictine values which includes time for prayer, work, study, rest and exercise; and is rooted in an intentional way of living that seeks harmony with the natural world and the greater Sewanee community.

 1. The summer internship takes place mid-May to early August and is designed for undergraduate students or recent graduates.

 2. The long-term internship takes place mid-August to early May and is designed for recent college graduates who are looking for a gap year to discern their next steps.

 “Spiritual and personal growth and development, vocational discernment guided by the Benedictine model of prayer, work, study, and rest that is rooted in intentional, communal living in harmony with the natural world, the Community of St. Mary, and the greater Sewanee community.” – From the “Rule of Life” of the first group of OPP interns